Frankie Muniz ‘Devastated And Exhausted’ After A Very Bad Week Filled With Death And Disaster

 Dancing With the Stars: Juniors co-host Frankie Muniz is having a terrible week, and he shared all of the details in a series of social media posts throughout the hard times.

-First, let’s back up to November 6 when the Malcolm in the Middle alum posted a smiling photo in which he is surrounded by Double Stuff Oreo cookies to Instagram.
+On November 6 the Malcolm in the Middle alum posted a smiling photo in which he was surrounded by Double Stuff Oreo cookies to Instagram.

 “This is easily one of the best days of my life,” he jokingly wrote as the pic’s caption.